eduardo-vitral/scalefree/README.md

     dim: str
         Specific dimension to be considered.
         ("los", "posr", "post").
+    average: boolean
+        Weather the moments are averaged over the first quadrand of the sky.
+For even models, that is the same as the average over the whole sky.
     exec: boolean
         True, if the user wants to generate new .e files.
+    debug: boolean
+        True, if the user whises to print the Fortran output.

     Returns
     -------